esyede/rakit/packages/docs/data/views/templating.md

 ## Blade Template Engine

-Blade makes writing your views even more enjoyable.
-To create a view using Blade, just use the `.blade.php` extension on your view file.

-Blade allows you to use simpler and more elegant syntax for writing and displaying data.
+A view with the `.blade.php` extension is compiled by Blade, which gives it a shorter syntax for printing data and for the usual control structures.

 #### Displaying variables using Blade: